3 Cautions When Recruiting Sales EngineersOctober 20, 2023

 3) Settle for less experienced, lower paid talent that require more training and longer ramp up times.

-As you plan for your 2022 hiring, do these five (5) things to avoid losing quality candidates over compensation issues:
+As you plan for your 2024 hiring, do these five (5) things to avoid losing quality candidates due to compensation issues:

-3) Present a competitive offer with a meaningful increase over a candidate’s current pay
+3) Present a competitive offer with a meaningful increase above a candidate’s current pay.

 Although we would like to think that money is not the primary motivator for candidates, we need to recognize that studies indicate that money is the #1 most important factor.
 There are many good companies with good positions competing for the same talent.
 So, if all else is equal, money wins the war on talent.

-If you need help determining compensation market rates for your upcoming hire, give us a call at 317-578-1310.
+If you need help determining compensation market rates or structuring competitive offers for your upcoming hire, give us a call at 317-578-1310.